lsulibraries/ldl_content_management_docs/ldladmin_docs/update_metadata_webform.md

 Custom forms provided by LSU Libraries for the LDL are:

-- *LDL Default MODS Form* - Includes all fields covered in the LDL Guidelines for Descriptive Metadata except (where noted) and should be associated with all content models in use by the LDL except Collection CM.
+- *LDL Default MODS Form* - Includes all fields covered in the LDL Guidelines for Descriptive Metadata and should be associated with all content models in use by the LDL except Collection CM.
 - *LDL Collection MODS Form* - Built specifically for collection-level metadata and should only be associated with the Collection CM.
 - *LDL Core MODS Form* - Can be used to build minimal records; especially useful for compound child objects.
 Should be associated with all content models in use by the LDL except Collection CM.
 Contains only the following fields:
     - Title